 Crysta believes business is a lot like running a marathon (having completed 3: Phoenix Rock N' Roll, Arkansas Natural, and Oklahoma City Memorial) - Keep going.
 It gets easier with practice, training, the right nutrition, and good company!

 She runs less now due to time for training but will run to catch the sunset!

 *Vitamin D metabolizes fat cells, increases immunity, and gives color to your skin.
-Just 10-15 minutes a day (think around 10:30am to prevent sunburn) will help improve your health
+Just 10-15 minutes a day (think around 10:30am to prevent sunburn - later in the winter!) will help improve your health